-Q5 623454 Brandy 14 14.73 6 6.31 Source: The 2017 US American Cosmetic Financial Review 4.
-Documenting Manuscripts 4.1 In-text Documentation: Citations and Direct Quotations 4.1.1 General Regulations 4.1.1.1 Normally, the titles of references (e.g. books, journals, articles, etc.) do NOT appear in the main text of the manuscript.
-4.1.1.2 NAMES uses the Author-Date System of the Chicago Manual of Style .
-Using this system, intext citations are composed of the last (family) name of the author(s) followed by the publication year.
-This information should be framed by parentheses.
-Please note that the author's last name and publication year are NOT separated by a comma.
-4.1.2 Specific Regulations: Citations and Quotations 4.1.2.1 Citations • Single references feature the author's last name and the publication year.
+4.1.2 Specific Regulations: Citations and Quotations 4.1.2.1 Citations Single references feature the author's last name and the publication year.
 EXAMPLE: (Behrens 2018) Multiple references should be listed chronologically by year of publication (from the most to least recent) and separated by semi-colons.
 EXAMPLE: (Abel 2014; Okun 2010; Lourie 1982; Malone 1954) References with two authors should have their names separated with an ampersand.
-EXAMPLE: (Tent & Blair 2018) • References with more than two authors should include only the first author's last name followed by et al. For example, the 2018 NAMES article "Renaming Me: Assessing the Influence of Gender Identity on Name Selection" written by Sharon N. Obasi, Richard Mocarski, Natalie Holt and Debra A. Hope would simply appear as follows: EXAMPLE: (Obasi et al. 2018) Multiple references by the same author are given by date only and separated by commas.
-EXAMPLE: (Nuessel 2016, 2015; Behrens 2013; Evans 200; Lawson 1950) For more, detailed information about other types of documentation, please consult the Chicago Manual of Style .
-4.1.2.1 Quotations Direct quotations should include the author(s) and year(s) of publication with the corresponding page number(s).
+EXAMPLE: (Tent & Blair 2018) References with more than two authors should include only the first author's last name followed by et al. For example, the 2018 NAMES article "Renaming Me: Assessing the Influence of Gender Identity on Name Selection" written by Sharon N. Obasi, Richard Mocarski, Natalie Holt and Debra A. Hope would simply appear as follows: EXAMPLE: (Obasi et al. 2018) Multiple references by the same author are given by date only and separated by commas.
+EXAMPLE: (Nuessel 2016, 2015; Behrens 2013; Evans 2000; Lawson 1950) For more, information about other types of documentation, please consult the Chicago Manual of Style.
+4.1.2.2 Quotations Direct quotations should include the author(s) and year(s) of publication with the corresponding page number(s).
 Please note that the year and the page numbers are separated by a comma.
 Examples are provided below: Sutton reminds that "names created for alien comic-book characters in the 1960s provide an insight into cultural naming norms of the time" (2016, 109).
 Sutton points out that "all new Legionnaires created after 1992 had non-gender specified code names" (2016, 116-117).
 If the author's name is included as part of the text, do not repeat it in the citation.
-The variations are provided below:

-Tent (2018) has investigated the role of ethnicity in Fijian naming practices

-The role of ethnicity in Fijian naming practices has been investigated by Tent (2018).
+Three possible variations are provided below: Tent (2018) has investigated the role of ethnicity in Fijian naming practices The role of ethnicity in Fijian naming practices has been investigated by Tent (2018).
 Tent has investigated the role of ethnicity in Fijian naming practices (2018).

-4.2 Bibliography
+4.2 References